-- 5.4.1 At this stage, it is not possible to be any more precise about the exact volumes of peat that will be re-used in the various ways and opportunities identified.
-Further stages of design beyond this OPMP will be required to refine the re-use proposals and identify those which are most suitable. - 5.4.2 It is considered that the peat balance indicates there is sufficient capacity in the permanent and temporary works boundaries and potential areas identified, for re-use of the residual 91,938m3 of peaty soil and topsoil, 47,102m3 of shallow peat and 14,120m3 of deep peat that may be excavated during construction. - 5.4.3 For shallow and deep peat, the balance is comprised from a maximum potential capacity for reuse of up to 66,449m3 in identified candidate habitat re-instatement, restoration and creation areas, and up to 22,000m3 potential capacity re-use if SuDS and compensatory flood storage areas with minimal over-excavation is undertaken specifically to provide environmental benefits, more with slightly deeper excavation.
-Additional capacity is also likely to be possible via local floated access track-side verge re-instatement (where conditions permit to adopt this), or other re-instatement and restoration required for temporary works or storage areas, as referenced in the OHMP in Appendix 12.11 (Volume 2).
+- 5.4.1 At this stage, it is not possible to be any more precise about the volumes of peat that will be reused in the ways and opportunities identified.
+Further stages of design beyond this OPMP will be required to refine the re-use proposals, and identify those which are most suitable.
+Notwithstanding, the peat balance indicates there is sufficient capacity within the permanent and temporary works boundaries, for re-use of the residual 121,299m of peaty soil/ topsoil, 19,409m of shallow peat and 7,571m of deep peat estimated. - 5.4.2 For shallow and deep peat, the balance is comprised of a potential capacity for re-use of between 8,300m and 33,300m if SuDS basin over-excavation is undertaken (Table 3), and up to 45,000m if compensatory flood storage areas were also over-excavated.
+Additional, though unquantified, capacity is also likely to be possible via local access track-side re-instatement, planting areas and other re-instatement required for temporary works or storage areas.
+In particular, this may also include re-use of some peaty soils, topsoil and shallow peat in areas identified for dry and wet heath/ blanket bog re-instatement within the OHMP in Appendix 12.13 (Volume 2) and/ or shown in Drawings 6.1 to 6.12 (Volume 3)

-As a result, the estimates indicate that no, or very little, surplus peat will be generated, resulting in no, or very limited, net loss arising from construction of the Proposed Scheme.
+5.4.3 As a result, the estimates indicate that no, or very little, surplus peat will be generated; resulting in no, or a very limited, net loss from construction of the Proposed Scheme.
+It will, however, still be essential that opportunities to further avoid and/ or minimise peat disturbance during detailed design and construction of the Proposed Scheme are taken by the Contractor where possible.